Lorna (rapper)

-Lorna Zarina Aponte (born 11 May 1983 in Panama City), better known simply as Lorna, is a female reggaeton artist best known for her song "Papi chulo... (te traigo el mmmm...)" (#1 in France, #2 in Italy, Belgium, #4 in the Netherlands, #12 in Switzerland, #49 in Sweden).
+Lorna Zarina Aponte (born 11 May 1983), better known simply as Lorna, is a Panamanian rapper.
+She is best known for her song "Papi chulo... (te traigo el mmmm...)", which was a success in Europe, reaching the top five in France (#1), Italy (#2), Belgium (Wallonia) (#2), Greece (#2), and the Netherlands (#3).

 At the age of 19, Aponte decided that she wanted to become a singer and solo artist and so she went searching for, and found, a music producer and DJ who was willing to record a song.

 With help from this producer, she entered a talent competition for new singers organised in Panama City which she won.
 This gave Aponte the opportunity to record a single.
 Soon after, she was working with El Chombo, a producer in Panama.
-In 2005, Aponte was scheduled to appear at a festival in Bilbao called Zorrozaurre, but instead of her, the record company sent one of her backing singers claiming that Lorna had decided to take a sabbatical due to health related issues.
+In 2005, Aponte was scheduled to appear at a festival in Zorrozaurre, Bilbao, but instead of her, the record company sent one of her backing singers claiming that Lorna had decided to take a sabbatical due to health related issues.
 The backing singer also gave interviews under the impression of being Aponte.